Champagne Laurent-Perrier - Grand Siècle

 Wine rated (2018 guide) 97/100

 Laurent-Perrier has always preferred to keep its prestige cuvée as a non-vintage blend.
-With eight years of aging after bottling and plenty of reserve wines in the blend, this is a mature wine with an energetic, toasty character.
+With eight years of aging after bottling and a significant proportion of reserve wines in the blend, it is a mature wine with an energetic, toasty character.
 To top it all off, the superb grapes used in this blend come exclusively from Grand Cru vineyards.
 It is ready to drink.

 James Suckling